S3cmd Command Line Tool

 Listing all s3 buckets

-Creation of new s3 bucket
+Creation of a new s3 bucket

-Removing s3 bucket
+Removing an s3 bucket

 Only emptied bucket can be removed!

-Listing s3 bucket size
+Listing an s3 bucket size

-Listing of s3 bucket
+Listing of an s3 bucket

 File upload